What is a coding notice, update your coding notice and frequently asked questions.

 - A new mortgage or major changes in the amount of interest paid, or if the mortgage is paid off.

-- If you start, increase or stop paying into a Retirement Annuity Trust Scheme or personal pension.
+- If you start, increase or stop paying into a retirement annuity trust scheme (RATS) or personal pension.

-- If you have a Dependant Relative Allowance and your child leaves higher education.
+- If you have a dependant relative allowance in your coding notice and your child leaves higher education.

 Do I need to tell you if my mortgage interest changes?

-- Your code is based on the information we hold, and mortgage interest is difficult to estimate.
-If your interest rate for your mortgage has changed, or you have paid off some of it because you have inherited some money, we won't know unless you tell us.
-This would normally be when you complete your tax return in the following year, but by then it will be too late.
-If your code was wrong by a large amount then you may have over or under paid your tax, for example:-
+- If the interest rate for your mortgage has changed, or you have paid off some of it because you have inherited some money, for example, we won't know unless you tell us.
+This would normally be when you complete your tax return in the following year, but if you leave it until then, it will mean that your tax has been incorrectly calculated throughout the year, and your assessment will show the amount you need to pay or the refund if you've overpaid tax.
+The following example demonstrates this:

-- Your coding notice for a year shows mortgage interest of £6000.
-However if you had saved some money, and during that year paid off some of the mortgage which meant the interest paid was only £2500, you would have had £3500 too much in your code and would have paid £700 too little in tax (£3500 x 20% = £700).
+- Your Coding Notice for a year shows mortgage interest of £3,500.
+However, if you had saved some money, and during the year paid off some of the mortgage which meant the interest paid was only £2,500, you would have had £1,000 too much in your code and would have paid £200 too little in tax (£1,000 x 20% = £200).

 - If you hadn't told us about the change as it happened, and left it until you completed your tax return for that year, when you get your assessment you will have a bill for the shortfall of £700, which will need to be paid within 30 days.

-- Had you told us during the year, your code would have been changed and you would have paid the tax weekly/monthly as you got paid, and you would avoid the big bill that needs to be paid within 30 days.
+- Had you told us during the year, your coding notice would have been changed and you would have paid the tax weekly/monthly as you got paid, and you would avoid the big bill that needs to be paid within 30 days.

 - You don't need to tell us if the change is small, but you should let us know if the amounts are large.

-- The information that we receive from you on your tax return is already out of date when we get it, as it relates to the previous calendar year.
-You are the only one who knows, for example, what your current mortgage rate is or if you have paid extra into your pension, and it is really up to you to keep us informed and keep your Coding Notice up to date.
-Please refer to the Coding Notice Guide for further information.
+- The information that we get from your tax return is not current when we receive it, as it relates to the previous calendar year.
+You are the only one who knows, for example, what your current mortgage rate is or if you have paid extra into your pension, and so it is up to you to keep us informed and keep your coding notice up to date.

 Why have I got a bill when I pay tax through my wages?

-- The tax collected from your wages was too low, most probably because there were more allowances in your Coding Notice than you were entitled to.
-It could also be because you have other income that wasn't in your code; for example you started to receive an old age pension and didn't tell us.
-Please refer to the Coding Notice Guide for further information.
+- The tax collected from your wages was too low, most probably because there were more allowances in your coding notice than you were entitled to.
+It could also be because you have other income that wasn't listed in your coding notice; for example, you started to receive a States pension and didn't tell us.

-- A zero Coding Notice means you are not due any allowances, not that you don't need to pay tax.
-If you have a zero code then tax will be taken from your income at the rate of 20%.
-Please refer to the Coding Notice Guide for further information.
+- A zero coding number means you have no tax-free amounts to be taken from your wage figure before the tax is calculated, not that you don't need to pay tax.
+If you have a zero coding number then tax will be taken from your salary/pension amount at the rate of 20% from your gross pay.

-- Guernsey occupational and personal pensions have income tax deducted at source, so they don't need to be taken into account in this part of the code.
-This section only includes income that doesn't have tax deducted at source, such as your State old age pension, rental income or bank interest.
-Please refer to the Coding Notice Guide for further information.
+- Guernsey occupational and personal pensions have tax deducted at source, so they don't need to be included, as income, in this part of the coding notice.
+This section only includes income that doesn't have tax deducted at source, such as your States (old age) pension, rental income or bank interest.